The Directors have pleasure in presenting the Annual Report along with

 overall FMCG sector, as well as home and personal care categories that

-On a consolidated basis, GCPL reported Income from Operations of Rs.
-7,583
+On a consolidated basis, GCPL reported a total income of Rs.
+8,351

-healthy 14% growth.
-GCPL''s focus has been to accelerate nnovation and back new products
+GCPL''s focus has been to accelerate innovation and back new products

 with strong marketing investments.
-In the past year, GCPL had several
+In the past year, GCPL made several

 new launches in the domestic and international businesses, expected to

 Today, GCPL is one of the largest household and personal care companies